-The project will build on the efforts two previous ELE Capstone teams which focused on mission autonomy, computer vision, and power systems design .
-In each of the last two years, two of the three ELE/ECE students have taken the opportunity to attend the competition in July (although this is entirely optional).
-Two former ELE Capstone students (Tom DeRensis and Stephen Norris) are currently active members of the team.
+The project will build on the efforts two previous ELE Capstone teams which focused on mission autonomy, computer vision, and power systems design.
+In each of the last three years, ELE/ECE students have taken the opportunity to attend the competition in July (although this is entirely optional).
+Several former ELE Capstone students are active members of the team.

-The 2012 RamBoat navigating autonomously through buoys (left).
-The 2012 course 'map' (right).
+The 2014 RamBoat navigating autonomously through buoys (left).
+Close up in the water in the model testing tank (right).